 So you want an internship?
 Crack the online application form

 If you want an internship with a large organisation you are likely to have to apply online.
 Sometimes this involves providing basic details and uploading a CV and covering letter but in many cases there are in-depth questions about your motivation, skills and past experience.
-These may be the same as for applicants to graduate schemes as, after all, employers often use internships as a pipeline to their graduate scheme.
+These may even be the same as for applicants to graduate schemes as, after all, employers often use internships as a pipeline to their graduate scheme.

 Classic questions on internship application forms